MTVehicles/MinetopiaVehicles/README.md

 If your server minecraft version is not supported by the plugin, it won't load.

 Versions 1.12.1 and lower are NOT, and will NOT be supported.<br>
-(Did you know that 1.8 was released in 2014?
-And some people still use it!
-Whoa.)
+(Frankly, 1.8 was released [a pretty long time ago](https://howoldisminecraft189.today/).
+And some people still use it, right?
+I don't get it.)

 > ⚠ We support ALL LATEST PATCH VERSIONS of Spigot/Paper 1.12+, except 1.14.4.<br>